stadust/demonlist-guidelines/900_Miscellaneous/000_checklist.md

 # Player Checklist{id=checklist}

-Although the [key takeaways](/guidelines/index/#takeaways) are still important for players to know, this checklist summarizes the most essential steps players should take to minimize any delays in getting their record approved!
+This checklist summarizes the most essential steps players should take to minimize delays in getting their record approved!

 - Complete the level on the rated version on the servers or on an "official" copy uploaded to the Pointercrate account.<br><br>
 - If you beat the level on a copy, clear it with the list team first!
 This includes but is not limited to [LDMs](/guidelines/lowdetailmodes/) and [bug fixes](/guidelines/eligibility/#bugfixes).<br><br>